Posted on Leave a comment

 • See if parentification / emotional incest applies to you.

-• Learning how and why we became inauthentic and what to do.
+• Learning how and why we became inauthentic and what to do in order to become more authentic.

-• Naming and identifying your own feelings, see alexithymia.
+• Naming and identifying your own feelings.
+Check if you relate to alexithymia.

-• Learning about emotions in general, see how to survive the loss of a love
+• Learning about emotions in general, see the book How to Survive the Loss of a Love.

-• Becoming mindful of our own needs and how it’s ok to take care of them
+• Becoming mindful of our own needs and feeling in your body how it’s ok to take care of them.

-• Learn to love yourself unconditionally, self compassionate self talk
+• Learn to love yourself unconditionally, and being able to have self compassionate self talk.

 • Learning about boundaries.
 That you might have issues with saying no.

-• Acknowledge that you probably feel shame because you were shamed a lot.
+• Realizing that if you feel shame it’s because you were shamed.
 Using self compassion to eliminate it.

-• Therapist that validates your emotions and experience, is empathetic, you connect with, makes you feel safe to express all of them without judgment.
+• Have a therapist that validates your emotions and experience, is empathetic, you connect with, makes you feel safe to express all of your emotions without judgment.
 Does not push you to do things, but listens to what you need.
 Nothing else in a therapist matters as much as these points.
 Your therapist will become your safe harbor with who you can talk about all the things mentioned here, cry with, vent, mourn,…

 Posted on Leave a comment